Read The Lord’s Prayer together

 This year, Lent begins on February 22 and runs through April 8.

-In order to help us dive deeply into Scripture, we will be reading the book The Way: Walking in the Footsteps of Jesus by Adam Hamilton.
-This book is a short guide to help us better understand the Life of Jesus.
-We will read one chapter each week (starting with the Introduction) beginning on February 27 and going through the week after Easter (April 23).
+In order to help us dive deeply into Scripture, we will be reading the book The Lord’s Prayer by Adam Hamilton.
 We have purchased a copy of the book for every household at our church, so that everyone can participate in this opportunity to grow in faith.
-If you are reading this, we’d be happy to get you a copy so you can study along with us!
+If you are reading this, we’d be happy to get you a copy so you can study along with us.

 Would you like a book?
 CONTACT US

 Each week Pastor Brian will offer a video to go along with the designated reading.

 An Invitation to Lent: What it is and Why it Matters

 This week’s Tuesday Thoughts video explores the season of Lent – what it is, why it matters, and how it has the power to reshape our lives.
 Lent is an invitation to slow down and pay attention to God – so that we can be ready to experience the story of Christ’s death and resurrection when we get to Holy Week and Easter.